New England Poetry Club

 CONTESTS ARE OPEN THROUGH THE MONTH OF MAY

-The Board of the New England Poetry Club has revised its contests and is excited to announce the following prizes, which are open to all writers in English.
+The Board of the New England Poetry Club has revised its contests and is excited to announce the following prizes.
 We hope you will be inspired to send your work.

 This prize honors the legacy of the African-American poet, translator, professor, and former New England Poetry Club leader, Samuel Washington Allen, who also published as Paul Vesey.